ebird/ebirdst/docs/articles/applications.md

 ![](applications_files/figure-html/ppms-subset-1.png)

-Negative proportions of the deviance explained (red in the above map) indicate that the occurrence model is performing worse than a NULL model and extra caution should be used when using predictions from these areas.
+Negative proportions of the deviance explained (red in the above map) indicate that the occurrence model is performing worse than a null model and extra caution should be used when using predictions from these areas.